jcerecke/Component-Syncer-for-Room-Combiner/README.md

 ![Usage](https://github.com/jcerecke/Component-Syncer-for-Room-Combiner/raw/master/images/usage.gif)

+## Caveats

+There are likely some weird edge cases around syncing components that regardless of being the same type, contain different controls within them.
+EG. Custom Controls, or Crossovers with different properties.
+Proceed with caution if attempting this.

 ## Not implemented ideas

 - **Remove synced property selection** I suspect all states for all controls have a String property associated with them, so could potentially remove the property selection and just use a String property for everything.